LambdaSchool/Sprint-Challenge--Security-Theory/security/README.md

 a good stretch goal is to make your writing even more polished and publish it as a blog post).

-For both of these, turn it in by commiting a Markdown file with your writing to your fork of this repository.
+For both of these, turn it in by committing a Markdown file with your writing to your fork of this repository.
 If you publish elsewhere, please share the link as well.